Mold And Algae On Your Aerogarden Sponges & Other Growing Substrates

-Ew, I Found Green Mold On My Seeds and Aerogarden Sponges!
-What Does It Mean?
+Ew, I Found Mold On My Seeds And Aerogarden Sponges!
+What Does This Mean?

-We get it; the presence of white fuzzy stuff is rarely a pleasant surprise for gardeners and plant owners.
-But before you go throwing everything out and starting over, allow us to present the case FOR it.
-Often misunderstood, mold offers some surprising benefits to your plant health and is not nearly as harmful as it might look.
+We get it; the presence of white fuzzy stuff growing in your pots or hydroponic system is rarely a pleasant surprise for gardeners and plant owners.
+But before you go throwing everything out and starting over, you might be surprised to learn that "fuzzy stuff" could actually be beneficial!

-‘Mold’ is part of the fungus family, and consists of millions of small organisms that can appear white, black, orange, green or purple.
-Mold exists pretty much everywhere – indoors and out – and whether you realize it or not you are encountering it every single day of your life.
+The term "mold" is used to refer to many different species of microbial fungi.
+Species often look fuzzy and can be white, black, orange, green or purple in color.
+Molds exists everywhere – indoors and out – and whether you realize it or not you are encountering many type of mold every single day of your life.

 How Can You Prevent Mold?

 Understanding how to prevent mold on your AeroGarden sponges is as simple as understanding what mold needs to grow and thrive.
 Mold, in general, tends to thrive in environments that are damp and warm; including packages of hydroponic grow sponges that are shipped during summer months in closed containers (i.e. our products, and all other AeroGarden compatible grow sponges).

 If you want to prevent the mold in your AeroGarden, then you have to reduce temperatures and moisture levels, or both.
 Prior to packaging, we air-dry our plugs on large racks in order to reduce the chances of a Trichoderma bloom (not because it’s bad, but because it tends to induce a 1-star review regardless of the benefits!), and if you don’t like the look of it we recommend you store your sponges in a cool dry place.
 (Avoid storing your plugs in a plastic bag, keep them in a paper bag instead).

 How Can You Start With Mold Removal In Your Hydroponic System?